Long-term budget travel: Sustaining it!

 There is no limit on what type of work you can do, so you can apply for and work in any job that suits your skills.
 So that could be office work, sales, restaurant or bar work, laboring, or if you have skills in a specific niche.
-Basically any job you did back home you can apply for.
+Basically, any job you did back home you can apply for.

-Personally at first I didn’t want to work in the same field as I did back home so I just looked at other options when my funds ran dry.
+Personally, at first, I didn’t want to work in the same field as I did back home so I just looked at other options when my funds ran dry.
 The beauty of having a working holiday visa you can just work to top up your fund so you can just work here and there as you’re moving along.
-It wasn’t until my second year that I decided to go back into my field of work where I worked for a single company for the maximum of 6 months.
+It wasn’t until my second year that I decided to go back into my field of work where I worked for a single company for the maximum of 6 months

-Some countries will allow you to apply for a second year extension depending what country you are from (mainly between commonwealth countries and agreements between countries).
+Some countries will allow you to apply for a second-year extension depending what country you are from (mainly between Commonwealth countries and agreements between countries).
 It depends what country you’re in on how you can get your send year.
-For example if you want a second year in Australia you have to undertake 3 months rural work, while in other countries you can apply directly for a second year once proving you have enough funds to continue your stay.
+For example, if you want a second year in Australia you have to undertake 3 months rural work, while in other countries you can apply directly for a second year once proving you have enough funds to continue your stay.

 Volunteering is such a great way to experience traveling, giving you a completely different experience of local culture.
 Not only will it help prolong your travels but it can fill you with such a sense of accomplishment knowing that you’ve helped make a difference.

-There is such an abundance of choices when it comes to volunteering abroad; there are so many organisations that offer all kinds of options.
+There is such an abundance of choices when it comes to volunteering abroad; there are so many organizations that offer all kinds of options.
 Organisations like HelpX or workaways can help partner you with local families or certain projects.
 You can choose to live with a local family, help with day-to-day work, work on farms, wildlife conservation’s, marine conservation’s, community building projects, and so much more on offer.

 Like with Volunteering there are so many different types of options on offer.
 Different countries will have different requirements for travelers wanting to teach; like different levels of qualifications and experience.

 In some countries, you don’t actually have to be a qualified teacher back home.
-In these cases you can obtain TEFL qualifications which you can complete online.
+In these cases, you can obtain TEFL qualifications which you can complete online.

 Sometimes you don’t have to look for work while you travel, you can simply just take your work with you.
 We live in the digital age, almost all of our work is done through the internet, so many jobs can be done remotely.

-Casual work for long-term budget travel.
+Casual work for long-term budget travel

 It’s not hard as long as you can keep an open mind and willing to check your pride at the door.
 What I mean is sometimes as a long-term budget traveler there will be times you have to do some less than glamorous work; trust me I’ve had more than my fair share.

-You can work in hostels on reception, or as a cleaner, work with tour companies in exchange for free tours, pick up casual bar work, promo work, even just glass collecting.
+You can work in hostels on reception, or as a cleaner, manual labor, odd-jobs, work with tour companies in exchange for free tours, pick up casual bar work, promo work, even just glass collecting.
 With casual work, sometimes you will get paid cash in hand, other times it will be in exchange for free rent or food.

-Other options for long-term budget travel:
+Other options for long-term budget travel